9506hqwy/redmine_chart_sql/README.md

 ## Features

 - Render chart by using [Chart.js](https://www.chartjs.org/).
+  - If Redmine6, Chart.js v3 built in Redmine6 is used.
   - If Redmine5, Chart.js v3 built in Redmine5 is used.
   - If Redmine4, Chart.js v2 built in Redmine4 is used.
   - If Redmine3, Chart.js v3 built in this plugin is used.